aime-team/tf2-benchmarks/README.md

 # Tensorflow 2.x Benchmarks

-ImageNet (ResNet50) benchmarks for Tensorflow 2.x
+ImageNet (ResNet50) benchmarks for Tensorflow 2.4 to 2.10

 ## Usage